History of FK Partizan: Dark decade and domestic success (1990s)

 During these turbulent 1990s, the club won also several national cups, this in 1992, 1994 and 1998.
 The key man for these trophies was Ljubiša Tumbaković.
 He became the most successful manager in the history of Partizan.
 In 1997, Partizan was reintroduced to European competitions following the lift of the UEFA ban on clubs from FR Yugoslavia, but while the national team continued where they had stopped in the spring of 1992, the clubs had all their results erased and were treated as the beginners in the European competitions.
 The decision met with incomprehension among the club officials of the Yugoslav clubs.
 That decision will have long-term catastrophic consequences for Partizan – instead of enjoying the merits of its own many-year work, they would get harder opponents from the start and the competition would start already in July.
 Well, this decade has been marked by numerous team changes and the circle of selling the best players to richer European clubs after just a couple of seasons of first-team football and replacing them with fresh young talents.
-Many players are credited with the successes of the nineties, such as Predrag Mijatović, Slaviša Jokanović, Savo Milošević, Albert Nađ, Dragan Ćirić, Zoran Mirković, Saša Ćurčić, Branko Brnović, Goran Pandurović, Dražen Bolić, Niša Saveljić, Damir Čakar, Budimir Vujačić, Ivan Tomić, Gjorgji Hristov, Đorđe Tomić, Ivica Kralj, Mateja Kežman and many others.
+Many players are credited with the successes of the nineties, such as Predrag Mijatović, Slaviša Jokanović, Savo Milošević, Albert Nađ, Dragan Ćirić, Zoran Mirković, Saša Ćurčić, Branko Brnović, Goran Pandurović, Dražen Bolić, Niša Saveljić, Damir Čakar, Budimir Vujačić, Ivan Tomić, Georgi Hristov, Đorđe Tomić, Ivica Kralj, Mateja Kežman and many others.

 Domination in Serbia and reestablishment in Europe (2000–2012)

 The new millennium has arrived, but the goals remain the same.
 In the last 12 years, Partizan has won 8 national championships, 4 cups and qualified two times for the UEFA Champions League and five times for the UEFA Europa League.
-Led by Ljubiša Tumbaković, the club won two championship titles in a row, in 2001–02 and 2002–03.
+Led by Ljubiša Tumbaković, the club won two consecutive championship titles: 2001–02 and 2002–03.
 In Europe, Partizan didn't have too much success in those seasons.
 But next one, will become the best season in UEFA after the 1965–66 European Cup season, where they achieved the 1966 European Cup Final.